NBISweden/excelerate-scRNAseq/session-integration/Data_Integration.md

 # Overview

-In this tutorial we will look at different ways of integrating multiple single cell RAN-seq datasets.
-We will explore two different methods to correct for batch effects across datastes.
-We will also look at a quantitative measure to assess the quality of the inegrated data.
+In this tutorial we will look at different ways of integrating multiple single cell RNA-seq datasets.
+We will explore two different methods to correct for batch effects across datasets.
+We will also look at a quantitative measure to assess the quality of the integrated data.

 ## Datasets